+- 3.2.
 Applicants will receive a job description and person specification for the role applied for.
-This policy and the School's child protection policy are available to download from the School's website and can be printed and forwarded to applicants on request.
+Application forms, job descriptions, person specifications and the relevant school's Safeguarding policy are available to download from each school's website. - 3.3.
 The School will then conduct a shortlisting exercise by reviewing all application forms received in order to determine which applicants will be invited for interview.
-The shortlisting exercise will usually be conducted by two members of staff who will ideally also be involved in the interview process.

-Shortlisted applicants will be invited to attend a formal interview at which their skills and experience will be discussed in more detail.
-All shortlisted applicants will be tested at interview about their suitability to work with children.

-All shortlisted applicants will be required to complete a self-declaration form prior to interview in which they will be asked to provide information about their criminal records history and other factors relevant to their suitability to work with children.
-This information will be considered and discussed with applicants at interview.

-If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following:

-- the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment - verification of the applicant's identity (where that has not previously been verified) - verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision, or which are referred to in the application form, whether a requirement for the role or not - verification of the applicant's employment history - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory - for positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School
+The shortlisted exercise will usually be conducted by two members of staff who will also ideally be involved in the interview process. - 3.4.
+Shortlisted candidates will be invited to attend a formal interview at which their relevant skills and experience will be discussed in more detail (see Appendix 3 for more details).
+All shortlisted applicants will be tested at interview about their suitability to work with children. - 3.5.
+All shortlisted candidates will be required to complete a self-declaration form prior to interview in which they will be asked to provide information about their criminal records history and other factors relevant to their suitability to work with children.
+This information will be considered and discussed with candidates at interview. - 3.6.
+If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following: - the agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - verification of the applicant's identity (where that has not previously been verified); - verification of qualifications which the School deems a requirement for the post, or which the applicant otherwise cites in support of their application, and which the School takes into account in making the appointment decision; - verification of the applicant's employment history; - the receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory; - for positions which involve 'teaching work', information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency which renders them unable or unsuitable to work at the School; - for applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by, a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School. - where the position amounts to 'regulated activity' (see section 6 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory\; - where the position amounts to 'regulated activity' (see section 6 below), confirmation that the applicant is not named on the Children's Barred List \; - information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School; - for management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the